 Sometimes after a number of years, lucerne plant numbers in a paddock may reduce to lower than desirable levels, but the lucerne stand may still be the best option for a while yet.
-It can be a very useful strategy to over-sow the stand with a suitable companion species.
+It can be a very useful strategy to oversow the stand with a suitable companion species.
 If a full lucerne stand is required on that site, then it is better to terminate the existing lucerne, crop for a few years, address reasons for decline, and then re-sow.

-For winter dominant rainfall zones:
+Oversowing options for winter dominant rainfall zones

-Desired outcome: 350 mm - 450 mm 450 mm-600 mm 600 mm - 800 mm 800 mm+/Irrigated Over-sow in autumn with a one-year species, terminate crop in following summer.
-Keep lucerne for 1 more year MAMMOTH FORAGE OAT VORTEX ANNUAL RYEGRASS ARNIE ANNUAL RYEGRASS HOGAN ANNUAL RYEGRASS 20 -60 kg/ha 10 - 15 kg/ha 10 - 15 kg/ha 15 - 20 kg/ha Over-sow wit h a biennial species.
-Consid ler chicory for stands with ma ny grass-weeds.
-Keep lucerne for 2 more years &gt; HULK ITALIAN RYEGRASS TEMPO ITALIAN RYEGRASS +> COMMANDER GHIG⊙RY ←> ASTON ITALIAN RYEGRASS 8 - 12 kg/ha 10 - 15 kg/ha 4 - 8 kg/ha 15 - 20 kg/ha Over-sow with a long-rotation grass.
-Keep lucerne for 3-4 more years , BARENO GRAZING BROME BARBERIA HYBRID RYTEGRASS SHOGUN () HYBRID RYEGRASS SHOGUN (19) HYBRID RYEGRASS 6 - 10 kg/ha 10 - 12 kg/ha 12 - 15 kg/ha 15 - 20 kg/ha Over-sow in autumn with a one-year sp ecies, terminate crop in follov ving summer.
-Keep lucerne indefinitely HOLDFAST GT PHALARIS HOLDFAST GT PHALARIS IMPACT © PERENNIAL RYEGRASS BEALEY ⊕ PERENINIAL RYEGRASS 2 - 3 kg/ha 3 - 5 kg/ha 10 - 15 kg/ha 15 - 20 kg/ha Full lucerne stand required tilise nitrogen fixation from the , cultivar disease susceptibilty,
+Desired outcome 350 mm-450 mm 450 mm- 600 mm 600 mm-800 mm 800 mm+ / irrigated Oversow in autumn with a one-year species, terminate crop in following summer Keep lucerne for 1 more year > Express Forage oat Vortex Annual ryegrass Fuze Annual ryegrass Hogan Annual ryegrass 20 - 60 kg/ha 10 - 15 kg/ha 10 - 15 kg/ha 15 - 20 kg/ha Oversow with a biennial species.
+Conside r chicory for stands with r nany grass-weeds Keep lucerne for 2 more years > Hulk Italian ryegrass Tempo Italian ryegrass ↔ Commander Chicory Arise Italian ryegrass 8 - 12 kg/ha 10 - 15 kg/ha 4 - 8 kg/ha 15 - 20 kg/ha Over-sow with a long-rotation grass Keep lucerne for 3-4 more years' Bareno Grazing brome Barberia Hybrid ryegrass Shogun Hybrid ryegrass Shogun or Samurye Hybrid ryegrass 6 - 10 kg/ha 10 - 12 kg/ha 12 - 15 kg/ha 15 - 20 kg/ha Over-sow in autumn with a one-year species, terminate crop in following summer Keep lucerne indefinitely Horizon Phalaris Holdfast GT Phalaris Maxsyn Perennial ryegrass 4front Perennial ryegrass 2 - 3 kg/ha 3 - 5 kg/ha 10 - 15 kg/ha 15 - 20 kg/ha Full lucerne stand required > Terminate current stand.
+Crop for 2 years minimum to utilise nitrogen fixation from the lucerne.
+Address reasons for decline such as weed burden, fertility, pH, drainage, cultivar disease susceptibilty, prior to re-sowing lucerne.